The Family and Medical Leave Act (FMLA)

 Not every medical emergency will allow an employee to take leave.
 Only the following reasons are covered:

-• Care for a newborn baby, or an adopted child or foster care placement child within one year of placement
+- Care for a newborn baby, an adopted child or foster care placement child within one year of placement

-Employee may also request military related leave for the following reasons:
+Employees may also request military-related leave for the following reasons:

 A serious health condition under FMLA means any condition that requires:

-• Or a chronic or long term incurable condition that, if not treated, would result in more than 3 days of absence.
+- A chronic, long-term, or incurable condition that, if not treated, would result in more than three days of absence

 Notice Required